Chocolate Hazelnut Spread aka Nutella

 For those following a low-carb or Keto diet, liquid Stevia drops work really well in this because they give you a lot of incremental control over the level of sweetness.
 For this recipe, I used about 30 drops to get the mixture to my own preferred level of sweetness.

 If you are not adverse to a few carbs, but want to keep things refined sugar-free and Paleo-friendly, this Nutella is particularly delicious sweetened with a bit of raw honey or pure maple syrup.
-I estimate that using 2 tbsp of raw honey brings the net carb count to 5g per 2 tbsp serving.
-Alternatively, I estimate that using 2 tbsp of pure maple syrup brings the net carb count to 4g per 2 tbsp serving.
+I estimate that using 2 tablespoon of raw honey brings the net carb count to 5g per 2 tablespoon serving.
+Alternatively, I estimate that using 2 tablespoon of pure maple syrup brings the net carb count to 4g per 2 tablespoon serving.

 Do you need any special equipment to make this recipe?